Sakai 2.8 Tests & Quizzes: Overview

 Creating a test: When you click

-Assessments page, you are naming and setting up the
+the "Assessments" page, you are naming and setting up the test, and

-test, and entering the assessment editor.
-From here, you can go on to
+entering the assessment editor.
+From here, you can go on to create the

-create the test content, including questions and the parts (i.e.,
+test content, including questions and the parts (i.e., sections) that

 Question editor: Within the question editor, you not only create the question and its possible answers, but you can also assign the question to a part or a question pool, add feedback and metadata, and choose whether or not to require a rationale.